quickconverts.org

 Health Promotion - World Health Organization (WHO) CHARTER ADOPTED AT AN INTERNATIONAL CONFERENCE ON HEALTH PROMOTION* The move towards a new public health, November 17-21, 1986 Ottawa, Ontario, Canada. * Co …

-Health Promotion - World Health Organization (WHO) This circle is encompassing the three wings, symbolising the need to address all five key action areas of health promotion identified in the Ottawa Charter in an integrated and complementary …
+Health Promotion - World Health Organization (WHO) Health Promotion addresses the key action areas identified in the Ottawa Charter in an integrated and coherent way.
+The term Health Promotion (HP) was, and still today is sometimes, …